 - You pay the remaining balance.

 - If you have any questions, or something doesn’t make sense, feel free to email me and ask!
 I’m always happy to answer questions.
+You can always find some time to ask me on a video call too!

 - You make changes to your manuscript and then…